ayaohsu/adidas-node-js-challenge/README.md

 # Adidas Coding Challenge - NodeJS Back-End

-Author: Tsung-Yao Hsu
+*Author: Tsung-Yao Hsu*
-Submission: 2023/3/16
-Email: ayao780607@gmail.com
+*Submission: 2023/3/16*
+*Email: ayao780607@gmail.com*

 ### Design

 ![Architecture Diagram](figures/design-architecture-diagram.jpg)

 The public service and subscription service will be implemented with **NodeJS** and **Express** for RESTful APIs.
 When receiving client requests, public service sends HTTP requests to subscription service to access / modify subscriptions.
-For high availability and scalability, we can spin off multiple instances of each service independently since they are stateless services.
+To achieve high availability and scalability, we can spin off multiple instances of each service independently since they are all stateless.
 Each instance will be running inside a Docker container.
-I plan to use a NGINX load balancer to distribute the load (with least connections method possibly) and monitor the health of the instances.
+I plan to use a NGINX load balancer to distribute the load (with least connections method) and monitor the health of all instances.

 The subscription information will be persisted in a **PostgreSQL** database.
-I chose to store this in relational fashion since this is a structural dataset - each subscription will have the name and the email of the user.
+I chose to store this in relational fashion since subscription is a structural dataset with same properties.

-For each new subscription, a message will be pushed by the subscription service to a **RabbitMQ** broker, and it sends the message to a queue consumed by an email service.
-Since we only need 85% uptime (~4.5 days downtime per month) , the messages can be non-persistent.
-This way, the publisher does not need to wait for publish confirms so the cost on performance will be minimal.
+For each new subscription, a message will be pushed by the subscription service to a **RabbitMQ** broker, which will send the message to a queue consumed by an email service.
+With the loose requirement of 85% uptime (allowing roughly 4 days downtime per month), the messages can be made non-persistent so the publisher does not need to wait for the publish confirms, to achieve better throughput.

+### SLA Response Time Calculation

+For subscription service, it needs to recieve the request message, access the database, and send back the response.

+Transmission delay for sending / receiving a request message:

+(500 Bytes (HTTP header) + 500 Bytes (request body)) * 8 (bits per byte) / 1 Gbps (server network bandwidth) = 8 microseconds

+Process delay is mostly main memory referencing so it should be on 100-nanosecond level.

+For databases, it takes about 10 milliseconds to load one page of 8KB generally.

+From the above calculation, we can see the response time should be on the 10 millisecond level, which complies with our SLA theoretically.
+Of course, further performance testing is still required once the system is done.

 ### Implementation